Waru (2017 film): Release

 After featuring at the New Zealand International Film Festival and Toronto International Film Festival in 2017, it received a general release in New Zealand in October 2017.
 It then featured in a number of other film festivals.

+It subsequently became available on the free subscription services SBS On Demand and Beamafilm in Australia.

 Accolades

 Waru won the Jury Grand Prix, Best feature film, at the 2019 Rencontres internationales du cinéma des Antipodes (Antipodean Film Festival) in Saint-Tropez, France.

+The film won the audience award at Seattle International Film Festival and the grand jury award for an outstanding international narrative feature at the 34th Asia-Pacific Film Festival in Los Angeles.

+It also won the Indigenous Rights award at the Wairoa Māori Film Festival.